 7. MOHAMMED V INTERNATIONAL AIRPORT, CASABLANCA, MOROCCO

-Mohammed V International Airport (airport code CMN) is located in Morocco about 30 kilometers southeast of Casablanca.
+Mohammed V International Airport (airport code CMN) is located in Morocco about 30 kilometres southeast of Casablanca.
 It is operated by ONDA (National Airports Office).
 It is the busiest airport in Morocco with almost 7.25 million passengers passing through the airport annually.
-Every week, there are about 182 flights to Paris, 17 flights to New York, and 14 flights to Dubai and Frankfurt.
+Every week, there are about 182 flights to Paris, over 17 flights to New York, and more than 14 flights to Dubai and Frankfurt.
 Casablanca is one of the main trading and industrial cities in the southern Mediterranean, It is believed that the cargo operations will drastically expand in the coming few years.

 6. SHARM El-SHEIKH INTERNATIONAL AIRPORT, SHARM El-SHEIKH, EGYPT

-The Sharm El-Sheikh international airport located in 18 kilometers (11 miles) northeast from the city of Sharm El Sheikh is considered to be the second (after Cairo) major airport in Egypt.
+The Sharm El-Sheikh international airport located in 18 kilometres (11 miles) northeast of the city of Sharm El Sheikh is considered to be the second (after Cairo) major airport in Egypt.
 The airport has approximately 10 million passenger traffic yearly.
 The airport is located in the heart of the resort area just near the Red Sea coast.
 The Egyptian Airports Holding Company announced plans to build a third new terminal at the airport which will double its capacity from 7.5 to 15 million passengers per year.
-The main air traffic consists of the season charter flights from the Western and Eastern Europe, Scandinavian and Baltic countries, Russia and CIS countries.
+The main air traffic consists of the season charter flights from Western and Eastern Europe, Scandinavian and Baltic countries, Russia and CIS countries.
 The infrastructure of the airport has been constantly improved in order to increase the passenger services quality.